Skip to content

 end

-Both app.update_menu and app.set_menu are no-ops on non-macOS platforms.
+Both app.update_menu and app.set_menu return without doing anything on non-macOS platforms.

 Class-based menus